 If I ask you, what is the national vegetable of India?
 Confused?
 We are all aware of the national animal, bird and fruit of India but overlook the national vegetable of the country.
 So, what is it?
 Take it casually.
 It’s not an exam.
 I am going to discuss the nitty-gritty of the country’s national vegetable.

 What comes to your mind when you hear the name “Pumpkin”?
 Remember, we use to call chubby people as the “Pumpkin”.
 Do you also think the same?
-There is an inextricable connection between pumpkin and India because it is our national vegetable.
+There is an inextricable connection between pumpkin and India because it is the national vegetable of India (It’s not official).
 It started its journey from 7500 to 5000 BC in North America, considered to be the oldest plant on the earth.
 As of 2018, India and China produced half of the 27 million tonnes of pumpkins.

 Historical Connection between Pumpkin and India (National Vegetable of India)

 Food historian K.T.
 Achaya composes that pumpkins are a part of our food from ancient occasions and were developed on the banks of streams in town edges.